mamila-jx/CodeFort/README.md

   - the bytearray of the sha256 key of a file .jks
   - the base64 string of the sha256 key of a file .jks
   - the base64 string of the sha256 key of a file .jks that is xorred, reversed and with a salt attached.
+  - an encoded string, the algorithm to decode it can be passed in the algorithm field.
+The decode is done with the CodeFort_Core Encrypting feature.
+Documentation can be found here (https://codeberg.org/mamila/CodeFort_Core)

 To extract the SHA-256 hash from a .jks file: